-- Training and awareness raising for elected members; - Maintaining partnership engagement with scrutiny activity; - Communications; - Clarity about how concerns are escalated; - Ensuring that the voice of survivor is heard; - Performance monitoring.
+- Training and awareness raising for elected members; - Maintaining partnership engagement with scrutiny activity - Communications - Clarity about how concerns are escalated - Ensuring that the voice of survivor is heard - Performance monitoring.

-Cabinet's response to ILSC's review of the draft Child Exploitation Strategy included the addition of an 'Our Journey' section within the strategy to acknowledge the progress that has been made through multi-agency partnership to address child criminal exploitation and child sexual exploitation.
+Cabinet's response to a Review of the Child Exploiration Strategy included the addition of an 'Our Journey' section within the draft Child Exploitation Strategy to acknowledge the progress that has been made through multi-agency partnership to address cild criminal exploitation and child sexual exploitation.
 The organisation roles and responsibilities were also clarified, and information regarding how survivor voices and perspectives inform the Strategy.